Canitia/lamina/README.md

 # Status
 Stable

-*It passes the Wordpress theme check as of (May 26th 2017).
+*It passes the Wordpress theme check as of May 26th 2017.
 Although i do want to work on the 'recommended' items it gave me.*